layer5io/wasm-filters/README.md

 This repository meant to house WASM filters written in C,C++,C# and Rust for exercising different features provided by envoy-wasm.

 See the [Image Hub](https://layer5.io/projects/image-hub) as a related project (a sample application).
-Also, see Meshery's filter management capabitilies.s
+Also, see Meshery's filter management capabitilies.

 ## Get the Rust toolchain